Ologies Series: Interactive Fantasy Encyclopedias

 Vampireology

-Vampireology: The True History of the Fallen Ones (2010)
+Vampireology: The True History of the Fallen Ones (2010) by “Archibald Brooks”, edited by Nicky Raven, illustrated by Gary Blythe

 This book reveals the history of vampires who have lived among us and preyed on humans since the beginning of time.
-Written in 1900 by the world’s Protector, Archibold Brooks, the unpublished manuscript falls into the hands of our detective, Kraik, when Brooks is murdered in 1920.
+Written in 1900 by the world’s Protector, Archibald Brooks, the unpublished manuscript falls into the hands of our detective, Kraik, when Brooks is murdered in 1920.
 Kraik is given the task of publishing the book.

 Alienology

-Apparently written in 1969, ‘Alienology’ is a tongue-in-cheek training manual for S.P.A.C.E. (the Society for the Promotion of Alien Cantact with Earth).
+Apparently written in 1969, ‘Alienology’ is a tongue-in-cheek training manual for S.P.A.C.E. (the Society for the Promotion of Alien Contact with Earth).
 It gives advice on identifying alien species, as well as eye-opening facts about our universe.

 Illusionology